 The University of Maryland is committed to creating and maintaining a welcoming and inclusive educational, working, and living environment for people of all abilities.
 The University of Maryland is also committed to the principle that no qualified individual with a disability shall, on the basis of disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of the University, or be subjected to discrimination.
 The Accessibility & Disability Service (ADS) provides reasonable accommodations to qualified individuals to provide equal access to services, programs and activities.
 ADS cannot assist retroactively, so it is generally best to request accommodations several weeks before the semester begins or as soon as a disability becomes known.
-Any student who needs accommodations should contact me as soon as possible so that I have sufficient time to make arrangements.
+Any student who needs accommodations should contact us as soon as possible so that we have sufficient time to make arrangements.

 For assistance in obtaining an accommodation, contact Accessibility and Disability Service at 301-314-7682, or email them at adsfrontdesk@umd.edu.
-Information about sharing your accommodations with instructors, note taking assistance and more is available from the Counseling Center.
+Information about assistance and more is available from the Counseling Center.